freedombox/FreedomBox/ugly_hacks/santiago/README.rst

 - |TODO| TODOs and FIXMEs.

-- |TODO| PGP Signing and Verification.

-- |TODO| Verify I successfully split into protocol-specific listeners and senders.

 - |TODO| add unit tests and doctests

-- |TODO| Create startup script that adds all necessary things to the PYTHONPATH.

 - |TODO| allow multiple listeners and senders per protocol (with different proxies?)

-- |TODO| Move SimpleSantiago onto Santiago, merge documentation.

-- |TODO| Properly integrate the WOT into Santiago so that trust can be used, even if services aren't available.
-This will allow us to use a box-specific key for Santiago serving, as long as the box's owner signs and publishes that box's key.
-Then, we can very effectively use the public WOT.

 .. |TODO| unicode:: U+2610
 .. |DONE| unicode:: U+2611